 I try to get in at least 2 weeks a year updating my skills.
 Microsoft Server classes, Citrix classes, VMware classes, etc. I am currently taking an Amazon Web Services class.

 What I do and have done:

-While at Zumasys: Sr. Pre-Sales / Field Service Engineer
+While at Zumasys: Sr. Customer Service Engineer - Field Service, Sr. Systems Engineer

 June 2011 to May 2015 - Irvine, CA.

 Engineering: I was part of the team that maintained the hosted cloud environment at Zumasys.
 Over 100 individual, private environments were hosted on the Zumasys VMware platform.
 A key duty was proactive monitoring using a solution from Logic Monitor.
 Later that monitoring changed to LabTech.I was also tasked with customer projects: building new Citrix servers, email migrations, provisioning new VM servers, Active Directory and other projects.
-I was part of the team that migrated all of our customers from one datacenter to another.
+I was part of the team that migrated all of our customers from one VMware infrastructure to another at different datacenters.

 Customer facing engineer: Most of the work that I did for Zumasys involved working closely with the customers.
 While I was on-site, it was important for me to make a personal connection with the person I was working with, often taking them to lunch to get time outside the office.
 That level of personal service is very important to me.

 Pro Services engineer: I was involved in and at times lead projects for customers.
 Building Exchange servers, building new or expanding existing Citrix farms and provisioning new VMs that customers requested were all part of the daily work at Zumasys.
 I was part of the team that performed migrations into the Zumasys hosted platform.
 These migrations would start with an evaluation of the customer environment, identification of the needs that the customer had, scoping the new hosted environment, performing the actual migration, testing and finally decommissioning the customers old, local servers and unneeded infrastructure.